voschezang/coding-handbook/quotes.md

 * "Our build process is not automized because it is so complex that it requires experts to do it manually."
 * "Our testing process is not automized because it is so complex that it requires experts to do it manually."
 * "100% test coverage means that all possible input values are considered.
 This would include all `integers`."

+### Unsorted

+Don't make fun of:
+* people who still use hard drives.
+* people who use backward slashes in paths.

 <hr>